Victor Willis

-Victor Edward Willis (born July 1, 1951) is an American singer, songwriter and a founding member of the disco group Village People.
+Victor Edward Willis (July 1, 1951 – June 30, 2026) was an American singer-songwriter, who co-founded the disco group Village People.
 He performed as their lead singer and was co-songwriter for all of their most successful singles.
-In the group, he performed costumed as a policeman or a naval officer.
+In the group, Willis performed costumed as a policeman or naval officer.
 The son of a Baptist preacher, Willis developed his singing skills in his father's church.
-With training in acting and dance, he went to New York and joined the prestigious Negro Ensemble Company.
-He appeared in many musicals and plays, including the original Broadway production of The Wiz in 1976 and subsequently, the Australian production.
+With training in acting and dance, Willis went to New York and joined the prestigious Negro Ensemble Company.
+He appeared in many musicals and plays, including the original Broadway production of The Wiz in 1976, and subsequently, the Australian production.

-Willis also had written and recorded several albums in the mid-1970s for independent labels and was eventually introduced to French disco producer Jacques Morali.
-Morali, who dubbed him the "young man with the big voice", approached Willis and said, "I had a dream that you sang lead vocals on my album and it went very, very big".
+Background

+Victor Edward Willis was born on July 1, 1951, in Dallas and grew up in Haight-Ashbury, in San Francisco.
+His father was a Baptist minister, and Willis sang gospel music in his church before later moving into performing jazz and soul.
+In his teens, he performed with his band the Ballads, opening for The Temptations.

+He enrolled at Antioch College in Yellow Springs, Ohio, before performing in Hair in Las Vegas.
+After Hair, he moved and worked on Broadway.